-Mayor Lightfoot Joins Chicago Housing Authority (CHA), Alderman Harris, State Senator Sims and MR Properties LLC For the Grand Opening of The Montclare Senior Residences of Calumet Heights
+Mayor Lightfoot Joins Alderwoman Coleman and MR Properties LLC For the Grand Opening of The Montclare Senior Residences of Englewood

-CHICAGO – Mayor Lori E. Lightfoot, Chicago Housing Authority (CHA) CEO Tracey Scott, , Alderman Michelle A Harris (8th Ward), Senator Elgie Sims (17th District), and other local and regional leaders today joined MR Properties, LLC for the grand opening of the Montclare Senior Residents of Calumet Heights.
-The 134-unit, seven-story new construction will provide mixed-income housing and first-class amenities for independent seniors 62 years of age and older on the City’s far South Side.
+CHICAGO – Mayor Lori E. Lightfoot and Alderwoman Stephanie Coleman (16th Ward) today joined MR Properties, LLC for the grand opening of the Montclare Senior Residents of Englewood, part of the Mayor’s larger INVEST South/West initiative.
+The 102 one-bedroom unit, seven-story new construction will provide mixed-income housing and first-class amenities for independent seniors 62 years of age and older on the City’s South Side.

-"All Chicagoans, no matter their age, income, identity, or ability deserve to have the opportunity to live happy, fulfilled lives in the communities they call home," said Mayor Lightfoot.
-"The Montclare Senior Residences of Calumet Heights will bring this vision into reality by providing quality, first-class and affordable housing for our seniors during a time when they need it the most.
-I am immensely proud to partner with MR Development, the Chicago Housing Authority, and the Department of Housing and Urban Development on this project, which gives our seniors the chance to live independently and age comfortably with their peers."
+"All Chicagoans, no matter their age, income, identity, or ability, deserve the opportunity to live happy, fulfilled lives in the communities they call home," said Mayor Lightfoot.
+"The Montclare Senior Residences of Englewood will make this a reality by providing affordable and high-quality housing for our seniors, which will provide them with stability and an important opportunity to live independently and age comfortably with their peers.
+I am thankful to MR Development and the Department of Housing and Urban Development for continuing to invest in the wellbeing of our residents."

-The new Montclare Senior Residences of Calumet Heights consist of 101 one-bedroom and 33 two-bedroom units - all units are adaptable to different mobility needs, 14 are accessible and three units are designed for the sensory-impaired.
+The new Montclare Senior Residences of Englewood consist of 102 one-bedroom units - all adaptable to different mobility needs, 14 are accessible and three units are designed for the sensory-impaired.
 Building amenities include a community room with warming kitchen, fitness center, media room, library, computer lab, beauty salon, centralized mailroom and laundry.
-Exterior amenities offer landscaped recreation areas, walking paths, a gazebo and a large patio for residents.
+Exterior amenities offer landscaped recreation areas, walking paths, a gazebo, and a large patio for residents.

-The Calumet Heights facility is MR Properties’ seventh affordable housing building for seniors in Chicago, including buildings in Avalon Park, Lawndale, and a new building currently under construction in Englewood community.
+The Englewood facility is MR Properties’ eighth affordable housing building for seniors in Chicago, including buildings in Avalon Park, Lawndale, and Calumet Heights.
 MR Properties was founded in 2000 and has developed more than 1,003 units of affordable housing including 648 units for seniors.